 You might like to develop business plans and small grant proposals and help to design and successfully market handmade products.
 Whatever your background you can be sure that the guidance, knowledge and enthusiasm you bring to this project will benefit the women for years to come.

-Volunteering on Women’s Empowerment initiatives is a great way to see the world, experience new cultures and contribute to a sustainable project, which will yield long-term results for the individual and the community as a whole.
+Volunteering with our Rwanda Women Volunteer Project is a great way to see the world, experience new cultures and contribute to a sustainable project, which will yield long-term results for the individual and the community as a whole.
 On the weekends you are encouraged to explore the country with friends you make on the program, and our representatives are available to give travel advice and make safari bookings for you.

 Get some friends together or organize a group from your school and embark on this incredible adventure!
 Discounts are offered on any group of 5+ participants on Rwanda volunteering program.

 Please contact us for more information about our long-term volunteer work in Rwanda.
 We will guide you on the best times of the year, what to pack, and what extra health precautions to keep in mind and all logistics.